HyperMinHash: MinHash in LogLog space: Methods

 \subsection{Implementation details}

 Here, we present full algorithms to match a naive implementation of HyperMinHash as described above.
 A Python implementation by the authors of this paper is available at \url{https://github.com/yunwilliamyu/hyperminhash}.
-Additionally, a Go implementation based on this pseudo-code was kindly provided by Seif Lotfy at \url{https://github.com/axiomhq/hyperminhash}.
+Additionally, Go and Java implementations based on this pseudo-code were kindly provided by Seif Lotfy at \url{https://github.com/axiomhq/hyperminhash} and Sherif Nada at \url{https://github.com/LiveRamp/HyperMinHash-java}.